logicalclocks/logicalclocks.github.io/docs/admin/project.md

 ## Force deleting a project

 Administrators have the option to force delete a project.
-This is useful if the project was not created or deleted properly, e.g. because of an error.
+This is useful if the project was not created or deleted properly, e.g., because of an error.

 ## Controlling who can create projects